 Joint UN mission visits Azerbaijan

-A joint mission of the United Nations Development Program (UNDP), United Nations Population Fund (UNFPA), and United Nations Children's Fund (UNICEF) and the World Food Program (WFP) visited Azerbaijan on 9-14 May.
+BAKU, 14 May 2005 - A joint mission of the United Nations Development Program (UNDP), the UN Population Fund (UNFPA), UNICEF and the World Food Program (WFP) visited Azerbaijan from 9-14 May.

 Azerbaijan was the fourth country in the world and the first in Europe to be selected by the Executive Board (EB) for the purpose of evaluating the level of cooperation among the UN agencies operating in Azerbaijan, and also to assess how efficiently they contribute to the country's development.